 “It was great to see the response our guys had after that real tough one last night,” said Boston College head coach Greg Brown.
 “The attitude today in the meetings was really strong, really positive, and you can see right from the first period they were emotionally invested in it.”

-But the Huskies failed to capitalize on their big chance on the man advantage, which was a theme throughout the entire weekend.
+Despite the golden opportunity they were handed, Northeastern failed to capitalize on the extended man advantage — a theme throughout the weekend.
 Northeastern registered only three shots on goal on the power play, and none of them were high-quality chances.
 Though the Eagles’ penalty kill entered the weekend with a relatively low 76% kill rate, their ability to disrupt passing lanes and force the Huskies to the perimeter on the kill proved paramount.

-The Huskies kept themselves in the game with a beautiful snipe from freshman Jack Williams with 0:40 seconds left in the first period, but Northeastern did not register a single shot from the slot or low circle area in the entire frame.
+The Huskies hung in the game with a beautiful snipe from freshman Jack Williams with 0:40 seconds left in the first period, but Northeastern did not register a single shot from the slot or low circle area in the entire frame.

 It was somewhat miraculous that Northeastern was tied headed into the third period.
 Even by his lofty standards, Devon Levi had one of his most impressive showings in a Northeastern uniform on Saturday.
 There’s a world where the Eagles could’ve notched six or seven goals, were it not for Levi’s slew of brilliant saves early in the third period and throughout the night.